Corporate Governance

 What we do and why

-The key challenges to the business and how these are mitigated is detailed on pages 18 & 19 of our Report and Accounts for the year ended 31 December 2022.
+The principal risks and uncertainties to the business and how these are mitigated are detailed on pages 38 to 42 of our Report and Accounts for the year ended 31 December 2024.

 What we do and why

 Venture Life encourages two-way communication with both its institutional and private investors and responds quickly to all queries received.
-The CEO, CCO and CFO talk regularly with the Group’s major shareholders and ensures that their views are communicated fully to the Board.
+The CEO and CFO talk regularly with the Group’s major shareholders and ensures that their views are communicated fully to the Board.

 The Board recognises the AGM as an important opportunity to meet private shareholders.
 The Directors are available to listen to the views of shareholders informally immediately following the AGM.

-The Company’s website has details of how shareholders and other parties may contact the Company by email or telephone.
+The Company’s website has details of how shareholders and other parties may contact the Company (link to contact page).

 Where voting decisions are not in line with the Board’s expectations the Board will engage with those shareholders to understand and address any issues.
 The Company Secretary is the main point of contact for such matters.